-There have been more than twenty individual epidemiological studies of magnetic fields and childhood cancer.
+There have been more than 40 individual epidemiological studies of magnetic fields and childhood cancer.
 They are best understood by pooling the results from the individual studies.
 That was done in 2000 in the "Ahlbom" pooled analysis with an update in 2010 by Kheifets et al.

 Ahlbom - the summary

 In 2000, an international group, led by Professor Anders Ahlbom from Sweden, took all the recent separate epidemiological studies of childhood leukaemia and magnetic fields and pooled the results, so that they could perform one single re-analysis of all the available data.
 They found that, statistically, there was little or no suggestion of an increased risk at the levels of magnetic fields to which the overwhelming majority of children are exposed.
 The study did, however, find that in the category of homes with a field, averaged over 24 hours, of greater than 0.4 microteslas (which affects fewer than half a percent of children in the UK) there is a statistical suggestion of increased risk.
 Some of these homes are near power lines, but many are not.
 They concluded:

 “The explanation for the elevated risk is unknown, but selection bias may have accounted for some of the increase.”
 Full abstract.

 From “A pooled analysis of magnetic fields and childhood leukaemia”, Ahlbom et al, British Journal of Cancer (2000) vol 83 pp 692-698

 Based on Table 3 from the published paper.